NixOS/nixpkgs/maintainers/README.md

 Various utility scripts, which are mainly useful for nixpkgs maintainers, are available under `./scripts/`.
 See its [README](./scripts/README.md) for further information.

+# nixpkgs-merge-bot
+To streamline autoupdates, leverage the nixpkgs-merge-bot by simply commenting `@NixOS/nixpkgs-merge-bot merge` if the package resides in pkgs-by-name and the commenter is among the package maintainers.
+The bot ensures that all ofborg checks, except for darwin, are successfully completed before merging the pull request.
+Should the checks still be underway, the bot patiently waits for ofborg to finish before attempting the merge again.